IgniteUI/igniteui-docfx/en/components/combo.md

 <div class="divider--half"></div>

 ### Templates
-Custom templates for different areas of the igx-combo component can be defined, including items, header footer, etc.
+Custom templates for different areas of the igx-combo component can be defined, including items, header, footer, empty list and adding button.
 When defining one of the templates below, you need to reference them using the following predifined names:

 Defining item template: